DavidGarciaNexPlayer/iOS-SDK/Enabling Video Synchronization Feature.md

 - Default: 300 (300 msec)

 ## NXPropertySpdTooMuchDiffTime
-If playback is out of sync than this value, the player will jump to synchronize the video rather than make it by speeding up.
+If playback is out of sync with this value, the player will jump to synchronize the video rather than make it by speeding up.

 `player.setProperty(NXPropertySpdTooMuchDiffTime, value: tooMuchDiffTime as NSObject)`